omuomuMG/Anki-Farm-Tycoon/README.md

 - I do no have enough money to buy animals and remove a grave.\
   It is game over.
 Now I am considering relief system.

+- What is the production chance?\
+Production chance indicates the probability of the animal's production of milk, eggs, etc. The pig's product is that it increases the growth of the surrounding animals.
+Milk sells for a relatively high price, but the production chance is low, eggs sell relatively cheaply but have a high production chance, etc.

 # Contribution